MakeSchool-Tutorials/Makestagram-Swift/P10-A-Word-on-Security/content.md

 We will set up this default ACL directly after app launch, within our `AppDelegate`.

 <div class="action"></div>
-Extend the `application(_:, didFinishLaunchingWithOptions:)` method by adding the three lines of code that change the default ACL:
+Extend the `application(_:, didFinishLaunchingWithOptions:)` method, in the `AppDelegate` class, by adding the three lines of code that change the default ACL:

     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {